 The BMW N52 has very different power delivery when compared to the N20 engine.
 The N52 produces 268 horsepower and 232 lb-ft of torque in its highest output version, while the N20 engine produces 241 horsepower and 258 lb-ft of torque.

-Although the above numbers are similar on paper, in real-world driving these two engines feel very different.
-The N20 produces 15 fewer hp than the N52 straight-six but has 40 lb-ft greater torque, all of which is in the low end.
+The N20 produces 15 fewer hp than the N52 straight-six but has 40 lb-ft greater torque.
 The N52 has linear power with torque in the middle-to-upper RPM range, whereas the N20 has a lot of torque on the low-end of the RPM range.

 The N20 outputs higher torque at lower RPMs, while the N52 shines at the upper end

 This engine is very unlikely to leave you stranded.
 Install a new water pump if there is no history of it being replaced, replace the mickey mouse coolant flange, keep an eye on the accessory belt, change the oil regularly and you’ll have a very reliable motor for hundreds of thousands of miles.

-An N52 is will serve you for hundreds of thousands of miles with just basic maintenance
+An N52 will serve you for hundreds of thousands of miles with just basic maintenance

 BMW tried to rectify the issue with updated timing chain guides on N20s manufactured after 2015.
-But many early N20s will suffer the unfortunate fate of a timing chain guide failure, an issue that requires complete timing chain replacement, which is very labor intensive.
-If that wasn’t enough, the N20 also suffers from oil leaks, failing injectors, and failing turbos at high mileage.
+But many early N20s will suffer the unfortunate fate of a timing chain guide failure, an issue that requires complete timing chain replacement.
+If that wasn’t enough, the N20 also suffers from oil leaks, failing injectors, bad fuel pumps, and failing turbos at high mileage.

 N52 vs. N20 Tuning: which one is more tuner-friendly?

 That said, the N52 was not designed with high-performance numbers in mind, and the tuning community around it is small.
-Although it is a strong engine, its naturally-aspirated design makes it not ideal for tuning.
+Although it is a strong engine, its naturally-aspirated design makes it less than ideal for tuning.

 The N20 is receptive to tuning and mods, unlike the N52

-The BMW N20 is more fuel efficient due to it being a lower displacement engine with a direct-injection system.
-BMW used every technology they had at hand to make the N20 an efficient engine.
-A turbocharger, fewer cylinders, lower displacement, electric steering, and a modern direct-injection system make the N20 excellent in terms of fuel consumption considering its power.
+The N20 engine has a clear advantage over the N52 in terms of fuel efficiency.
+BMW used every technology they had at hand to make the N20 an efficient engine: a turbocharger, fewer cylinders, lower displacement, electric steering, and a modern direct-injection system make the N20 excellent in terms of fuel consumption considering its power.

 When it comes to engine sound, most people would agree that the N52 sounds better than the N20.
-The N52 has a smooth refined sound due to its straight-six configuration.
+With its straight-six configuration, the N52 produces a smooth, refined sound.
 It’s whisper quiet at low RPMs and has a noticeable growl at higher RPMs.
-Overall, its cabin sound is pleasant at all RPMs.
+Overall, its sound is pleasant at all RPMs.

 The N52 sounds better than the N20

 On the contrary, the BMW N20 is a raspy 4-cylinder.
 The N20, being equipped with a direct-injection system and having a 4-cylinder configuration, sounds almost like a diesel engine.
-It doesn’t have an inspiring exhaust sound and it’s noisy so you can hear it in the cabin at all times.
+It lacks the inspiring and subtle exhaust note of the N52 and its sound can be present in the cabin at all times.